edwindj/cspa_rest/doc/REST_interface.md

  "log": {"url": "http://example.com/my_service/job/1234/log", "type":"text"},
  "created": 2014-01-01T12:00 ,
  "started": 2014-01-01T12:00 ,
- "stopped": 2014-01-01T12:01
+ "stopped": 2014-01-01T12:01 ,
+ "on_end" : null
 }
 ```

+### `DELETE`

-`DELETE` Cancels the job and deletes all data belonging to the job from the service.
+Cancels the job and deletes all data belonging to the job from the service.

 Where logfile and dataout are only shown when available, e.g. when the job is running or when the job is